TAIJULAMAN/aria-standards/README.md

 - `aria-labelledby`: Identifies the element that labels the current element
 - `aria-hidden`: Indicates whether an element is exposed to the accessibility API
 - `aria-expanded`: Indicates whether a control is expanded or collapsed
+- `aria-selected`: Indicates the current "selected" state of various widgets
+- `aria-checked`: Indicates the current "checked" state of various widgets
+- `aria-pressed`: Indicates the current "pressed" state of various widgets
+- `aria-invalid`: Indicates the entered value does not conform to the format expected

 ### States
 ARIA states define the current condition of an element.

 Examples:
-- `aria-disabled": "true"`: Indicates that the element is currently disabled
+- `aria-disabled="true"`: Indicates that the element is currently disabled
 - `aria-selected="true"`: Indicates the current "selected" state of various widgets
 - `aria-invalid="true"`: Indicates the entered value does not conform to the format expected

 ## Best Practices